SaracenRhue/setupTool/README.md

 ## Description

 This tool tool helps you set up your Arch, Debian, Fedora, NixOS and MacOS and Windows system.<br>
-The windows section is in development and may not work properly.<br>
+The windows and NixOS section is in development and may not work properly.<br>

 ## Usage